-The importance of unemployment is recognized in our proposed calculation, but is tempered by a recognition that migration flows can substantially frustrate efforts the to eliminate involuntary unemployment.
-The central role of tax and grant incentives in Irish industrial policy is also built in to our proposal, together with the Government's budget constraint which places a limit on the scale of these incentives.
+The importance of unemployment is recognised in our proposed calculation, but is tempered by a recognition that migration flows can substantially frustrate efforts to eliminate involuntary unemployment through job creation.
+Since it is unemployment reduction rather than job creation that contributes to the net socio-economic gains, that implies a much higher shadow wage than has been used in the past.

+The central role of tax and grant incentives in Irish industrial policy is also built in to our proposed formula, which both includes tax revenue indirectly clawed back from the project, and also takes account of the Government's budget constraint and the economic cost of raising the needed revenue (marginal cost of social funds).